 Yes, work experience or shadowing is not just for external students.
 MPFT staff can also enquire with other teams to experience work in a different area from their own.

-You may also be interested in the Assistant Practitioner in Healthcare Higher degree which aims to develop Assistant Practitioners in Healthcare with an Allied Health Professional focus.
+You may also be interested in the Assistant Practitioner in Healthcare Higher degree which aims to develop Assistant Practitioners in Healthcare with an Allied Health Professional focus or the Enhanced Clinical Practitioner apprenticeship.

 Useful Links